publicdocs/uscode/assets/md/titles/usc15/us/usc/t15/ch42/m__us_usc_t15_s1708.md

     (b) __Filing of State disclosure materials and related documentation for purposes of Federal statement of record and property report requirements; acceptance by Director__

-        After the Director has certified a State under subsection (a) of this section, the Director shall accept for filing under sections 1704 through 1707 of this title (and declare effective as the Federal statement of record and property report which shall be used in all States in which the lots are offered for sale or lease) disclosure materials found acceptable, and any related documentation required, by State authorities in connection with the sale or lease of lots located within the State.
+        After the Director has certified a State under subsection (a), the Director shall accept for filing under sections 1704 through 1707 of this title (and declare effective as the Federal statement of record and property report which shall be used in all States in which the lots are offered for sale or lease) disclosure materials found acceptable, and any related documentation required, by State authorities in connection with the sale or lease of lots located within the State.
 The Director may accept for such filing, and declare effective as the Federal statement of record and property report, such materials and documentation found acceptable by the State in connection with the sale or lease of lots located outside that State.
 Nothing in this subsection shall preclude the Director from exercising the authority conferred by subsections (d) and (e) of [section 1706 of this title][/us/usc/t15/s1706].

     (c) __Notice to State upon failure to meet requirements and remedial action necessary for certification__

-        If a State fails to meet the standards for certification pursuant to subsection (a) of this section, the Director shall notify the State in writing of the changes in State law, regulation, or administration that are needed in order to obtain certification.
+        If a State fails to meet the standards for certification pursuant to subsection (a), the Director shall notify the State in writing of the changes in State law, regulation, or administration that are needed in order to obtain certification.

     (d) __Periodic review of certified States’ laws, regulations, and administration; withdrawal of certification__

-        The Director shall periodically review the laws and regulations, and the administration thereof, of States certified under subsection (a) of this section, and may withdraw such certification upon a determination that such laws, regulations, and the administration thereof, taken as a whole, no longer meet the requirements of subsection (a) of this section.
+        The Director shall periodically review the laws and regulations, and the administration thereof, of States certified under subsection (a), and may withdraw such certification upon a determination that such laws, regulations, and the administration thereof, taken as a whole, no longer meet the requirements of subsection (a).

     (e) __State and local governmental authorities affected; cooperation with State authorities__